Thermal quench of a dynamical QCD model in an external electric field: Stationary current

-where, we have considered $ G_{\Omega\Omega}=L^2$ in order to have massless fundamental degrees of freedom and flat probe brane \cite{Hashimoto:2013mua}.
-For a time-independent electric field, $\partial_t =0$ and according to the AdS/CFT dictionary, the resulting integration constants of the above equation, correspond to the electric current flow and the charge density \cite{Karch:2007pd}-\cite{Erdmenger:2007bn}.
-Therefore, one can define the dimensionless parameters $j$ and $d$ as, \\ Using these equation to write $F_{zx}$ and $F_{tz}$ in terms of $j$ and $d$ and inserting into the $\chi$ definition eq.(\ref{Lag}) leads to,
+where, we have considered the embedding function $\theta(z)=0$ in order to a have massless hypermultiplets.
+Therefore, $ G_{\Omega\Omega}=L^2$ and we have the flat embedding which always solves the equation of motion derived from the DBI action.
+For a time-independent electric field, $\partial_t =0$ and according to the AdS/CFT dictionary, the resulting integration constants of the above equation, corresponding to the electric current flow and the charge density \cite{Karch:2007pd}-\cite{Erdmenger:2007bn}.
+Therefore, one can define the dimensionless current flow $j$ and charge density $d$ as, \\ Using these equations to write $F_{zx}$ and $F_{tz}$ in terms of $j$ and $d$ and inserting into the $\chi$ definition eq.~(\ref{Lag}) leads to,

 where $E_0=F_{tx}$ is the constant external electric field.
 In order to find the stationary current flow, one can use the reality condition for the D-brane Lagrangian \cite{Karch:2007pd}-\cite{Erdmenger:2007bn}.
 Hence, one can write the following equations for the numerator and denominator of $\chi$ to change sign simultaneously in a specific radial coordinate $z=z_p$, \\